-Dr. Paul Roberts is a specialist in neurology (brain & spinal cord disease).
-He works in Dover, NJ and Sparta, NJ.
-Clinical interests for Dr. Roberts include migraine, myasthenia gravis, and myositis.
-Dr. Roberts is affiliated with Newton Medical Center and Atlantic Health System.
-He obtained his medical school training at Yale School of Medicine and performed his residency at New York-Presbyterian Hospital and The Neurological Institute of New York.
-His patients gave him an average rating of 3.0 out of 5 stars.
-Dr. Roberts accepts AARP, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. Paul Roberts is a medical specialist in neurology (brain & spinal cord disease).
+Areas of expertise for Dr. Roberts include migraine, myasthenia gravis, and myositis.
+His hospital/clinic affiliations include Newton Medical Center and Atlantic Health System.
+His education and training includes medical school at Yale School of Medicine and residency at New York-Presbyterian Hospital and The Neurological Institute of New York.
+Patients gave Dr. Roberts an average rating of 3.0 stars out of 5.
+He takes AARP, Blue Cross/Blue Shield, Coventry, and more.

 Conditions / Treatments

 Medicare Patient Age

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: